 Introduction to the Text

-The motif of the worldly inexperienced young man is widespread in European medieval literature.
-It is central to the various Christianized versions of the legend of Barlaam and Josaphat (e.g. Rudolf von Ems: Barlaam und Josaphat, c.1220/30) and is frequently used as a moral anecdote in sermons and exemplary literature (e.g. Jacques de Vitry, Exempla, no. 82).
-Apart from such edifying texts, the motif's humorous potential did not escape medieval authors and audiences.
-There are a large number of medieval burlesque stories about young men who have never seen women before and yet are instantly attracted to the female sex.
-For example, both the Italian Novellino (early 14th c., story no. 14) and Giovanni Boccaccio's Decameron (1358, fourth day, introduction) tell variants of this story.
+The motif of the young man inexperienced in the ways of the world is widespread in European medieval literature.
+It is central to the various medieval versions of the legend of Barlaam and Josaphat (for example, Rudolf von Ems's Barlaam und Josaphat, also in Middle High German, composed c.1220/30) and is frequently used as a moral anecdote in sermons and exemplary literature (for example, Jacques de Vitry's Exempla, no. 82).
+Although commonly found in texts intended to educate their listener, the motif's humorous potential did not escape medieval authors and audiences and there are a large number of medieval burlesque stories about young men who have never seen women before and yet are instantly attracted them.
+For example, both the early fourteenth-century Italian text Novellino (specifically story no. 14) and Giovanni Boccaccio's Decameron (composed in 1358; see specifically the introduction to the fourth day) tell variants of this story.

 The Gosling is a relatively early example of this narrative tradition.
-With regards to both to its verse form, brevity, sexual humor, and its mild undertones of anticlericalism, it represents central characteristics of the Märe tradition and might give an introductory impression of this literary genre.
+With regards to its verse form, sexual humor and undertones of anticlericalism, it represents central characteristics of the mären tradition and might give an introductory impression of this literary genre.

 Boccaccio, Giovanni: The Decameron, transl.
 Wayne A. Rebhorn, New York: Norton 2013.